Philipp, Prince of Eulenburg: A new diplomat in Vienna

 The three ministers in the Reich and Prussian governments who offered the most resistance to Wilhelm's plans for "personal rule, namely General Walther Bronsart von Schellendorff, Karl Heinrich von Boetticher and Baron Adolf Marschall von Bieberstein should all be quietly fired while Hohenlohe could stay on as a 'shadow Chancellor'".
 Bülow would be appointed foreign secretary and would be the man really running the government.
 After a few years' time, the diplomat Bülow—who did not know much about domestic policy—would gain political experience and be appointed chancellor.
 In the meantime, having Hohenlohe as the "shadow Chancellor" would ensure that any mistakes Bülow made in domestic policy could always be blamed on Hohenlohe.

 If Hohenlohe refused the first option, then he would be fired as well, and Botho zu Eulenburg would be appointed Chancellor with Bülow as Foreign Secretary.
 After a few years' time, Eulenburg would be replaced as chancellor with Bülow.

 If Hohenlohe and his followers went public with their complaints against the Kaiser for dismissing them, Wilhelm would declare martial law and appoint Field Marshal Alfred von Waldersee as chancellor with Bülow again as foreign secretary.
 After some years of military dictatorship, Bülow would be appointed chancellor in a revived "constitutional" regime.

-As it were, the first option of the plan proved successful.
-All those associated with Caprivi had been quietly fired by early 1897 while Bülow was appointed foreign secretary and effective chancellor.